 - If the available space is sufficient, use a quarter-wave monopole antenna for best efficiency. - Sometimes, conductive or dielectric materials in the reactive near field of the antenna are unavoidable.
 In these cases, measure the antenna impedance under real application conditions and match it correspondingly. - In a small housing a well designed helical can achieve a better performance as a poor shaped whip while maintaining a very compact size.
-The helical is therefore very popular, since well designed it can provide excellent overall performance at small size. - When using premanufactured antennas like e.g. helical or chip, keep in mind that their performance depends on the attached (ideal) ground plane.
-The manufacturer's specifications are only achieved if the ground plane has the same size and shape as the manufacturer's evaluation board.
-In all other cases, you have to measure the impedance of the premanufactured antenna under application conditions and to match it to the needed characteristic impedance. - Take special care of the RF in/out tracking: as short as possible, and as good an approximation to a 50 ohm strip-line as you can achieve (2.5-2.8 mm thick tracking on 1.6mm epoxy board is a good start-point).
-If more than a centimetre of track is needed, then seriously consider using a 50 ohm coaxial cable. - Size matters: Always keep in mind that Chu's and Wheeler's limit determines the product between the bandwidth and efficiency for a given antenna dimension.
-As consequence, an extremely small antenna cannot be efficient and tolerance-insensitive at the same time.
-As a general physical rule, the antenna's efficiency is directly proportional to its volume, while the length of an antenna is directly related to the wavelength. - Don't forget, the ground plane is part of the antenna - A radio link has always TWO antennas (transmitter and receiver)
+The helical is therefore very popular, since well designed it can provide excellent overall performance at small size. - When using pre-manufactured antennas like e.g. helical or chip, keep in mind that their performance depends on the attached (ideal) ground plane.
+The manufacturer's specifications can be only achieved if the ground plane has the same size and shape as the manufacturer's reference board.
+In all other cases, you have to measure the impedance of the pre-manufactured antenna under application specific conditions and to match it to the required impedance. - Take special care of the RF in/out tracking: as short as possible, and as good an approximation to a 50 Ohm strip-line as you can achieve (2.5 2.8 mm thick tracking on 1.6 mm epoxy board is a good starting point).
+If longer track is needed, then seriously consider using a 50-Ohm coax cable therefore. - Size matters: Always keep in mind that Chu's and Wheeler's limit law defines the product between the bandwidth and efficiency as constant for a given antenna dimension.
+As consequence, an extremely small antenna cannot be efficient and tolerance-insensitive (broadband) at the same time.
+As a general physical rule, the antenna's efficiency is directly proportional to its volume, while its length correlates directly to the wavelength. - Don't forget, the ground plane is part of the antenna - A radio link has always TWO antennas (transmitter and receiver)

-And finally just one remark: you never can make a "too good antenna" for a receiver only, but maybe for a transmitter (transceiver)!
-Therefore please make sure that the final device still fulfil the approval requirements for CE respectively FCC/IC with respect to the irradiated power.
+Finally just one remark: you can never make a "too good antenna" for receiving only, but maybe for transmission!
+Therefore, please make sure that the final device fulfils the specific, regional approval requirements with respect to maximum allowed transmitted power.